 7. Spend some time reviewing the agenda and the list of speakers.
 Dive into their topics and make a list of the sessions that resonate well with your field of interest and line of work.
 Share on social the top sessions you will be attending and why.
 Get to the sessions early and sit at the front to engage with the speaker during the session; ask meaningful questions and be intentional about engaging with the speaker after the session.

 8. If you’re giving out swag, don’t have it be focused on yourself.
 Make it focused on your customer and prospect heroes.
 Salesloft went a long way when they switched out the t-shirts which said “SalesLoft” with the ones that said “Rainmaker” & “Sales Nerd”.
 Customers want to represent their best selves, not yours.

 9. Wear a logo t-shirt at the event, but look sharp.
 The 2023 Annual is Outdoors + Open Air, so just this year, sandals, work shorts, and a nice T-shirt might be the way to go!

 10. Make sure to build out & enrich lists of your fellow sponsors.
 Often your best prospects, future partners, and contacts are right across the floor!

 Don’t blow it on the follow up!

 11. Personalize your conference emails and make them timely.
 Post-event outreach is often left in the hands of SDRs or regulated to generic blasts.
-At SaaStr last year, LeadGenius found success sending emails toward the end of the 1st day combined with personalizing the email with universal environmental context.
+At SaaStr, LeadGenius found success sending emails toward the end of the 1st day combined with personalizing the email with universal environmental context.
 For example: last year it was sweltering on the 2nd floor, so in their follow-up, they talked about the braving the heat to chat.
 Their emails stood out because of the context.